Covid-19 lockdown caused complex and harmful local air quality effects

 So a perfect storm appears to have formed, resulting in higher ozone concentrations than usual, with consequential health impacts.
 The research recently published in Elsevier’s Science of the Total Environment presents the data and discusses the results that led to the above conclusions.

-Have a read, and contact us if you have any questions or if you think we might be able to help you with any of your air quality projects or concerns.
+Have a read and contact our air quality consultants if you have any questions or if you think we might be able to help you with any of your air quality projects or concerns.
 Phlorum is an environmental consultancy with particular expertise in air quality monitoring, modelling and air quality assessments.